fbpx

 Since the bazaar is covered, it is a great place to escape the cold weather in Istanbul and do some shopping.
 If you decide to purchase something here, make sure you haggle.
 I’ve seen tourists buy Turkish Delights for a price 3 times as much as the next tourist!

-Marvel At The Beautiful Blue Mosque
+Marvel at the Beautiful Blue Mosque

 Situated in Sultanahmet Park, just minutes away from Hagia Sophia, The Blue Mosque is another one of Istanbul’s most significant landmarks.
 The mosque was built in the early 1600s and gets its name from the beautiful blue Iznik tiles that adorn its interior.